Snapchat/KeyDB-docs/docs/config-file.md

 # bringing up replicas can result in data loss (the first master will win).
 # active-replica yes

-# Enable Pro?
-KeyDB pro provides support for pro only features
+# Enable Enterprise?
+KeyDB Enterprise provides support for Enterprise only features
-#   note: you may omit the license key to demo pro features for a limited time
+#   note: you may omit the license key to demo Enterprise features for a limited time
-# enable-pro [License Key]
+# enable-enterprise [License Key]

 # Enable FLASH support?
-(Pro Only)
+(Enterprise Only)
 # storage-provider flash /path/to/flash/db

 ```